-In sleep studies, subjects spend about one-third of their time asleep, suggesting that most people need about 8 hours of sleep each day.
-Individual adults differ in the amount of sleep they need to feel well rested, however.
-(Infants may sleep as many as 16 hours a day.)
+In studies of human sleep behavior, subjects spend about one-third of their time asleep, suggesting that most people need about 8 hours of sleep each day.
+Individual adults differ in the amount of sleep they need to feel well rested.
+Infants may sleep as many as 16 hours a day.

 In addition, daily rhythms intermesh with other factors that may interfere or change individual patterns:

 - The monthly menstrual cycle in women can shift the pattern.

 - Light signals coming through the eyes reset the circadian cycles each day, so changes in season or various exposures to light and dark can unsettle the pattern.
 Sunlight is an important regulator of circadian rhythms.
 People who are blind often have trouble falling asleep and waking up at "normal" times because they are missing the normal light cues.

 The response to light signals in the brain is an important key factor in sleep:

 - Light signals travel to a tiny cluster of nerves in the hypothalamus in the center of the brain, the body's master clock, which is called the supra chiasmatic nucleus (SCN).